publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch22/m__us_usc_t29_s2007.md

                 (i) that the examinee cannot be required to take the test as a condition of employment,

-                (ii) that any statement made during the test may constitute additional supporting evidence for the purposes of an adverse employment action described in subsection (a) of this section,
+                (ii) that any statement made during the test may constitute additional supporting evidence for the purposes of an adverse employment action described in subsection (a),

                 (iii) of the limitations imposed under this section,